rivie13/CyberCrawler_basic_tower_defense_demo/cybercrawler_basictowerdefense/TESTING_DOCUMENTATION.md

 ## CI and Coverage Validation

-- The CI workflow runs all tests and coverage validation from the command line, ensuring accurate results and enforcing coverage requirements.
+- The CI workflow runs all tests and coverage validation from the command line, ensuring consistent results and enforcing coverage requirements.
 - If coverage or tests fail, CI will fail the build.
-- Do not rely on coverage results from the Godot editor or GUT panel for PRs or releases.
+- Coverage results are reliable in both the Godot editor and command line environments.

 ---

 ## Troubleshooting: Coverage Issues

-- **If you see 0% coverage for all files in the editor, but correct coverage from the command line, this is expected.**
-- If you see coverage issues from the command line, check that:
+- If you see coverage issues, check that:
-  - You are running the correct command (see above).
+  - You are running tests with the proper GUT setup (pre/post-run hooks enabled).
   - No scripts are being loaded before the pre-run hook (avoid autoloads that reference scripts under test).
   - The test directory structure matches the organization described above.